 In July 2005, Lee created the foodie website OliveAndPeach.com with partner Aleishall Girard In 2006, she hosted the first season of Bravo’s Top Chef.
 She later returned as a guest judge on Top Chef All Stars, Episode 2 in 2010.

-This Mothers Day this Celebrity chef and Clos du Bois wine ambassador is sharing her favorite brunch recipes with CUISINEIST.com that are perfect way to celebrate mom .
+On Mother’s Day it might be the norm to treat your long suffering parent to a meal at a nice restaurant, and the tradition is usually to go in time for brunch, but this Mothers Day this Celebrity chef and Clos du Bois wine ambassador is sharing her favorite brunch recipes with CUISINEIST.com, that are the perfect way to celebrate mom if you’re ready to try your hand at cooking yourself .
 Katie’s Open-Faced Eggs Florentine and Savory Raspberry Brioche Bread Pudding both pair nicely with Clos du Bois North Coast Chardonnay.

 Serve mom this special brunch with a glass of Chardonnay and make her day extra special along with the new Clos du Bois Chic Picnique by Tracy Reese for an added touch of appreciation.